cloudtogo/containerized-kubelet/README.md

 Instead, users should save them in remote storage or attached devices.

 If you would like to use local storage, you need to manually mount those devices into the `kubelet` container.

+## Test

+### Setup a multi-node cluster

+The `Vagrantfile` and its dependent scripts in [`test/k8s-e2e`](https://github.com/cloudtogo/containerized-kubelet/tree/master/test/k8s-e2e) can create a 2-node cluster using the current project.
+If you use vagrant and **VirtualBox** as the virtual machine driver, you can easily install project [vagrant-lan](https://github.com/warm-metal/vagrant-lan) then run `vagrant up` in the directory `test/k8s-e2e` to start a new cluster.

+You can also modify the variable `K8S_VERSION` in the Vagrantfile to change the version of kubernetes.

+### e2e test